SViswanathanLab/WGS-TRCC/Mutect2/README.md

 # Somatic mutation calls with Mutect2 from GATK

 The scripts on each subfolder were used for somatic variant calls of tRCC samples for FFPE-WGS, Frozen-LR and Frozen-WGS.
+Sample14, Sample17 and Samples12_16 (joint calling mode) folders represent example Mutect2 calls with Snakemake pipeline for frozen-WGS.
+Config files are found in each of the sample folders.

 ## Reference files used throughout the analyses are-